Candida Höfer: Exhibitions

-Höfer’s first solo exhibition was in 1975 at the Konrad Fischer Galerie in Düsseldorf.
-Since then, Höfer has had solo exhibitions in museums throughout Europe and the United States, including the Centro de Fotografía at the Universidad de Salamanca, the Galerie de l’École des Beaux-Arts in Valenciennes, the Kunsthalle Bremen, the Louvre, the Kunsthalle Nürnberg, the Kunsthaus Hamburg, the Museum of Contemporary Photography (MoCP)), the Museum Folkwang, and the Rheinisches Landesmuseum Bonn She has also had an exhibition at the Portikus in Frankfurt am Main, She was included by Okwui Enwezor in Documenta 11 in Kassel in 2002.
+Höfer's first solo exhibition was in 1975 at the Konrad Fischer Galerie in Düsseldorf.
+Since then, Höfer has had solo exhibitions in museums throughout Europe and the United States, including the Centro de Fotografía at the Universidad de Salamanca, the Galerie de l’École des Beaux-Arts in Valenciennes, the Kunsthalle Bremen, the Louvre, the Kunsthalle Nürnberg, the Kunsthaus Hamburg, the Museum of Contemporary Photography (MoCP)), the Museum Folkwang, and the Rheinisches Landesmuseum Bonn She has also had an exhibition at the Portikus in Frankfurt am Main.
+She was a part of the "German Photography: Documentation and Introspection" at Aldrich Museum of Contemporary Art in 1990 as one of nine artists highlighted.
+In 2001 she was part of "Minimalismos: Un Signo de los Tiempos" at Museo Nacional Centro de Arte Reina Sofía.
+She was included by Okwui Enwezor in Documenta 11 in Kassel in 2002.
 In 2003 the artist represented Germany with the late Martin Kippenberger in the German Pavilion at the Venice Biennale, which was curated by Julian Heynen.
 The first comprehensive North American survey of her work was shown under the title Architecture of Absence at Norton Museum of Art in 2006.
 That same year, she had a solo exhibition at the Irish Museum of Modern Art, Dublin.
+She is currently represented by Sean Kelly Gallery and Kotaro Nukaga in Japan.